lambda-land/Resource-DSL-Deploy/README.md

 Keysizes (in bytes): `["KSZ8", "KSZ16", "KSZ24", "KSZ32", "KSZ40", "KSZ48", "KSZ56", "KSZ64"]`

-The application will also output several report files into the outbox. `error.json` will contain a variational data structure containing any errors generated for a particular variant, such as failing to meet a particular mission requirement. `resources.json` will include the variational resource environment generated by running the example. `success.json` includes a boolean formula that denotes which variants, if any, did not encounter any errors and met all mission requirements.
+The application will also output several report files into the outbox.
+`error.json` will contain a variational data structure containing any errors generated for a particular variant, such as failing to meet a particular mission requirement. `resources.json` will include the variational resource environment generated by running the example. `success.json` includes a boolean formula that denotes which variants, if any, did not encounter any errors and met all mission requirements.
 If the `check` subcommand was used, `best.txt` will contain some possible successful configurations for the given `check`, if any exist.

+### Peter's Cross-App Scenario

+This is a shorter, specific set of instructions to support the sequence of steps that Peter outlined in his email.

+  1. Generate the DFU dictionary, application model, and mission requirements.

+     ```
+     > stack exec resource-dsl -- example crossapp --dict --model --reqs
+     ```

+  2. Initialize the application model by indicating that you want to search all cipher DFUs.

+     ```
+     > stack exec resource-dsl -- example crossapp --config-all
+     ```

+  3. Initialize the resource environment to the desired configuration, as described above.
+For example, to indicate AES-NI support on the server only, and strong-encryption support on neither:

+     ```
+     > stack exec resource-dsl -- example crossapp --init '{ "serverAESNI": "()", "serverSEP": "none", "clientAESNI": "none", "clientSEP": "none" }'
+     ```

+  4. Now you can run the analysis.
+This will take a few minutes (takes ~7 minutes on a 2018 Thinkpad X1).

+     ```
+     > stack exec resource-dsl -- run
+     ```

+     Alternatively, if you know some of the configuration parameters already (e.g. the required key size), you can run the analysis more quickly by specifying the known options in the `run` command.
+The more options you specify, the faster the analysis will run.
+(Specifying the keysize alone shaves a minute or two off the analysis.)

+     ```
+     > stack exec resource-dsl -- run --on '["KSZ16"]'
+     ```

+  5. After running the analysis once, the success of various configurations can be queried quickly and as many times as needed.
+For example, to simply check whether any configuration is valid:

+     ```
+     > stack exec resource-dsl -- check
+     ```

+     This should return "Success" if there is a valid configuration.
+A list of several valid configurations satisfying the `check` call can be found in `outbox/best.txt`.
+This indicates a list of all of the configuration options and their settings.

+     Alternatively, to check whether there is a valid configuration that satisfies some additional constraints, you can specify these by running the `check` command with settings for various configuration options.

+     For example, to check whether there is a valid configuration that uses a key size of 16 bytes and the AES algorithm, run:

+     ```
+     > stack exec resource-dsl -- check --on '["KSZ16","AES"]'
+     ```

+     This will generate a new `outbox/best.txt` with configurations that satisfy this check.

 [Stack]: http://docs.haskellstack.org/en/stable/README/
 [Z3]: https://github.com/Z3Prover/z3/releases